yourdevkalki/arbitrum-vibekit/README.md

 ### 3. Run Your DeFi Agent:

 Let's run the Lending Agent.
 Head over to the [lending-agent-no-wallet](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/examples/lending-agent-no-wallet) directory and create a `.env` file with the following required variables.
-Alternatively, you can create your `.env` file by copying the `.env.example` template from the agent's directory.
+Alternatively, you can create your `.env` file by copying the `.env.example` template in the agent's directory.
 Make sure to populate the `.env` file with the necessary configuration settings and API keys specific to your setup.

 ```env
 OPENROUTER_API_KEY=your_openrouter_api_key